 First of all, thank you for taking the time to consider therapy and remember, “Life Begins at the end of Your Comfort Zone” -Neale Donald Walsch

 Starting psychotherapy is a big step, which may cause you to wonder, “Do I Really NEED Therapy?”

 The decision to start therapy is scary.
 No doubt about it.
 How will I be perceived by my therapist?
 Does it mean I am broken or crazy if I need therapy?
 Does it make me appear weak and unable to solve my own problems?
 Can they really tell me something I don’t already know?

 These all may be questions you ask yourself

 My response?
 A good therapist will put all these fears at ease.
 Therapy is a very normal part of self-care.
-It’s about taking one hour out of your week to really focus on yourself and your surroundings.
+It’s about taking one hour out of your week to really focus on yourself, your relationships and your life.
 To think things through out loud.
 To get support.
 To evaluate your goals, process your struggles, and work towards inner peace and harmony.